MLOps: Model management, deployment, and monitoring with Azure Machine Learning

 While some information on models and datasets is automatically captured, you can add more information by using tags.
 When you look for registered models and datasets in your workspace, you can use tags as a filter.

 Notify, automate, and alert on events in the machine learning lifecycle

 Machine Learning publishes key events to Azure Event Grid, which can be used to notify and automate on events in the machine learning lifecycle.
 For more information, see Use Event Grid.

 You can use GitHub and Azure Pipelines to create a continuous integration process that trains a model.
 In a typical scenario, when a data scientist checks a change into the Git repo for a project, Azure Pipelines starts a training job.
 The results of the job can then be inspected to see the performance characteristics of the trained model.
 You can also create a pipeline that deploys the model as a web service.

 The Machine Learning extension makes it easier to work with Azure Pipelines.
 It provides the following enhancements to Azure Pipelines:

 - Enables workspace selection when you define a service connection.

 - Enables release pipelines to be triggered by trained models created in a training pipeline.

-For more information on using Azure Pipelines with Azure Machine Learning, see the following links:
+For more information on using Azure Pipelines with Machine Learning, see:

-- Continuous integration and deployment of ML models with Azure Pipelines
+- Continuous integration and deployment of machine learning models with Azure Pipelines

 Learn more by reading and exploring the following resources: